 Agencies of the State of Minnesota play an important role in historic preservation through ownership of historic properties and through considering historic properties as they carry out their work.
 The cultural resource staffs at the Department of Natural Resources and the Department of Transportation work with the many programs of their agencies to protect historic resources.
 The State Archaeologist and the Minnesota Indian Affairs Council have specific responsibilities in preserving archaeological resources.

-The nonprofit Alliance works to preserve Minnesota's cultural resources through preservation advocacy, education and a preservation easement program.
+The nonprofit Rethos works to preserve Minnesota's cultural resources through preservation advocacy, education and a preservation easement program.

 Local Heritage Preservation Commissions